 Dramatic changes to our working environments and operating processes have encouraged a rapid adoption of digitalisation, and one company looking to capitalise on this development is Extrinsica Global.
 Founded in 2010, the Oxford-based firm is a hyperscale cloud solution provider, specialising in building and managing complex cloud solutions in Microsoft Azure – a key part of the Microsoft cloud environment.

-Now, having secured a £3.5m CBILS loan from BOOST&Co, the business intends to accelerate its current research and development programme, expand its team of experts and help more companies to embark on the path to digital transformation.
+Now, having secured a £3.5m Coronavirus Business Interruption Loan Scheme (CBILS) investment from BOOST&Co, the business intends to accelerate its current research and development programme, expand its team of experts and help more companies to embark on the path to digital transformation.

 Hyperscale, cloud, digitalisation: what does it all mean?